JKC-Codes/jkc-codes.github.io/site/Markup/posts/Creating Drafts In Eleventy.md

 The decision on whether to show or hide the page happens within the `showDraft` function and is different for each draft method.

-#### Draft Keys In Front Matter
+#### Using Draft Keys In Front Matter
-The goal here is to be able to set a draft key to true or false in the front matter of a page's content like so:
+The goal here is to be able to set a `draft` key to `true` or `false` in the front matter of a page to determine whether it's hidden or not:
 ```yaml
 ---
 draft: true